Oya-Learning-Notes/Compilers/code/py_impl/packages/parser/docs/parse_tree.md

 There is two basic types of those Algorithm: Top-down and Bottom-up.

-To support these two types of algorithm simultaneously, we define two fields in this class:
+To support these two types of algorithm simultaneously, we define and keep track of two things in this class:

 - `entries`
 - `leaves`